 - Die Another Day – The first 40 minutes or so were pretty enjoyable and then the film took a nosedive.
 I would have liked it more probably without Jinx, Halle Berry’s weak character, but if we’re playing Fantasy Bond here, this movie wouldn’t have been like this at all.
 Maybe he would have a talking dog as a partner.
 But this is why I don’t write James Bond movies: I have terrible ideas.

-- Diamonds Are Forever – Connery-as-Bond looks tired and bored throughout this movie, and this is a sluggish entry into the franchise.
+- Diamonds Are Forever – Connery-as-Bond looks tired and bored throughout this movie, and this is a sluggish entry in the franchise.

 - The Man With The Golden Gun – After such a strong start with Live and Let Die, Moore’s Bond era’s quality dropped precipitously.
 This wasn’t atrocious but it also wasn’t very good.
 They threw everything and the kitchen sink into this movie, leaving the film both overstuffed and shallow.